clux/facemaulers/planar/maerimydra.md

 Ancient Drow encampment.
 Grand buildings.
 Some destroyed towers, some spires still intact.

+## Old location
+Can take an old drow walkway down east of Mirabar to find the hole.
+A kid there occasionally goes down there to hide, she found a trinket therein.
+Drow Insignia of Kiaransalee; Cast Feign Death once per long rest as an action.
+Brick from houses.
+Torn red velvet from a pillow.

 ### Encounters
 Ghost Walk Spider 0 TOB 361